 We also partnered with the design-build team members to enhance the entire team’s ability to resolve challenges throughout each project phase, including construction, to keep the bridge foundations off the critical path.

-- Obtained the state’s water agency approval early in the design phase by performing a 3-D analysis of the foundation system to demonstrate negligible applied stresses on an existing deep rock water tunnel.
-This key approval streamlined the design phase and eliminated any potential schedule impacts due to this concern.
+- Streamlined the design phase by obtaining the state’s water agency approval early and performing a 3-D analysis of the foundation system to demonstrate negligible applied stresses on an existing deep rock water tunnel

-- Collaborated with the lead designer, lead contractor, and drilled shaft subcontractor to resolve a casing installation issue through redesign and telescoping casing, avoiding the switch to a new installation method.
-Our unified approach to this issue resulted in our design-build partners maintaining the project schedule and enhanced a positive relationship with MassDOT.
+- Collaborated with the lead designer, lead contractor, and drilled shaft subcontractor to resolve a casing installation issue through redesign and telescoping casing, avoiding the switch to a new installation method and any project delays as a result